mavi-server/documentation/docs/settings/queries.md

 ## Queries

-You can request to your api with queries.
+You can request to your mavi api with queries.
 Also you can manage which query should be allowed or what is the default value will be.

 There are five built-in queries and they're available for all defined routes.